Herbal Extract

 OTC availabilityPrescription required

-Fewer sexual side effectsMore common sexual side effects
+Generally well tolerated; fewer reported sexual side effectsMore common sexual side effects, but proven efficacy

-Blocks Type I and II 5-ARPrimarily blocks Type II 5-AR
+Proposed to block Type I and II 5-AR (clinical relevance unproven)Primarily blocks Type II 5-AR

 Bottom Line